rehierl/abstract-properties/13-x-document-trees/13-0-document-trees/1-0-child-order.md

 Note that `R(p)` is a cover relation since its set of edges is not transitive.
-Despite that, and as a matter of convenience, subsequent discussions will treat such a cover relation as being synonymous to the underlying order relation.
-Because of that, the focus will be on transitively reduced sets of edges.
+Despite that, and as a matter of convenience, subsequent discussions will treat such a cover relation as being synonymous to the underlying transitive order relation.
+That is, the focus will be on transitively reduced sets of edges.

 As a matter of consequence, the child order `R(T)` of a tree `T(N,E)` can be defined as the cover relation of an actual order relation: